Paper Orchid

-Paper Orchid is a 1949 British crime film directed by Roy Ward Baker, with a script written by Val Guest.
-It featured Hugh Williams, Hy Hazell and Garry Marsh, and was based on the 1948 novel of the same title by Arthur La Bern.
-It featured an early film appearance by Sid James, who later found success through the Carry On series.

-It was shot at the Walton Studios just outside London.
-The film's sets were designed by the art director Bernard Robinson.
+Paper Orchid is a 1949 British crime film directed by Roy Ward Baker and starring Hugh Williams, Hy Hazell, Sid James and Garry Marsh.
+It was written by Val Guest, based on the 1948 novel of the same title by Arthur La Bern.
+It was shot at the Walton Studios outside London.

 Plot

 Despite feeling that women are unsuited to journalism, Fleet Street newspaper editor Frank McSweeney hires Stella Mason as a reporter at the Daily National.
 Stella starts a hugely popular gossip column, gaining the nickname 'Paper Orchid'.

 When her husband dies, Lady Croup becomes the new proprietor of the Daily National.
 She fires Frank and another journalist, 'Johnny' Johnson – both of whom join rival newspaper the World Record.
 After offending Lady Croup, Stella also loses her job.

 When Stella's tenant is murdered, circumstantial evidence builds up against her.
 She takes the story to Frank, hoping that the World Record will give her a job in return for the scoop.
 When he tries to force her to publish it under her own by-line she takes it to the Daily National, where its crime reporter Freddy Evans is asked to investigate it.

 It emerges that Freddy actually committed the murder.
 He files his final newspaper report: a confession.
 After declaring his love for Stella, he kills himself at Charing Cross Station.

 In the epilogue, Frank decides to publish Freddy's last story – pausing momentarily when he hears of his tormented colleague's death.